Kairos gives hope ... and hope is everything

 Our Aims

-- To house individuals with NRPF in Blackburn with Darwen.
+- To house and support individuals with NRPF in Blackburn with Darwen.

-- To house individuals at risk of homelessness who have recently been awarded refugee status within Blackburn with Darwen.
+- To house and support individuals at risk of homelessness who have recently been awarded refugee status within Blackburn with Darwen.

 - To provide a small weekly support payment and other support of donations in kind towards essential living supplies for the asylum seekers we house.